Hoyasumii/avengers-endgame/README.md

 ROCKET: Yeah.
 And now we smell like garbage.

-NATASHA ROMANOFF: [turns to Oko
+NATASHA ROMANOFF: [turns to Okoy